 and the \textbf{Artin-Tits group} by (with a product of $m_{s,t}$ factors on each side of the last equality sign).
 These presentations are bounded if and only if $\sup \{ m_{s,t} \mid s,t \in S .2cm \text{with} .2cm m_{s,t} < \infty \}$ is finite.

-For general $M$ as above, these groups are rather mysterious.
+For general $M$ as above, Artin-Tits groups are rather mysterious.
 For example, it is conjectured but unknown that $A_M$ is always torsion-free.
 This and other open problems on Artin-Tits groups are discussed in \cite{GoPa--12}.

 .2cm